 So, I sent Mr. Jones a Twitter direct message.
 He responded immediately and gave me his email address.
 I emailed him, and he wrote back saying the portrait was his but the other pictures were taken by Marnie herself on her phone.

 On a second email, I asked him if he saw Marnie-Rae bleeding while he spent time with her.
 A few minutes later he responded saying he did not, she didn’t have an «episode» during the session, which lasted a couple of hours.

 Also, Mr. Jones told me that if I was interested on the story I should contact Kim from Phoenix Features, «she is Marnie’s media agent and has put the story to the UK media», and he gave me Kim’s email address.

-While I was waiting for Mr. Jones’ answer, I also sent an email to BBC Newsbeat’s editor, ultimate responsible for Ms. Ollerenshaw’s story on the bleeding-eyes girl.
+While I was waiting for Mr. Jones’ answer, I also sent an email to BBC Newsbeat editor, ultimate responsible for Ms. Ollerenshaw’s story on the bleeding-eyes girl.

-Anna Doble emailed me back almost immediately.
-Short summary: Tracy Ollerenshaw talked to Marnie-Rae Harvey herself; in fact, they had a long chat; «her case seems genuine»; they have more pictures they didn’t use; they talked to Kim from Phoenix Features about the pictures but finally they got them from Marnie; it was Marnie who told them who should be credited for the photographs; they were in contact with Marnie in order to film her next week; and last but not least, the BBC doesn’t pay for stories.
+Anna Doble, the editor, emailed me back almost immediately.
+Short summary: Tracy Ollerenshaw talked to Marnie-Rae Harvey herself.
+In fact, they had a long chat. «Her case seems genuine.» They have more pictures they didn’t use.
+They talked to Kim from Phoenix Features about the pictures but finally they got them from Marnie.
+It was Marnie who told them who should be credited for the photographs.
+They were in contact with Marnie in order to shoot a video with her next week.
+And last but not least, the BBC don’t pay for stories.

 «Kim runs phoenixs,bbc and all the other reporters have to email kim first to ask about the story and decide a price for the story,I have more pictures of the bleeding which haven’t been published yet,but it depends on what your willing to pay» (sic)